 Rubicon Research Fellow in Astrophysics, University of Manchester

 Hello!
-I’m Inés, a Rubicon Research Fellow at the Jodrell Bank Centre for Astrophysics (University of Manchester, UK).
-I study Fast Radio Bursts (FRBs), a mysterious type of astrophysical transient that comes from very distant galaxies, only last a few milliseconds, and we only see in radio waves.
-To look for these FRBs, I used the Apertif radio telescope in the Netherlands during my PhD, and now I’m using the MeerKAT radio telescope in South Africa.
-I finished my PhD in November 2022, and before that I completed my Master’s degree at the Université Paul Sabatier (Toulouse, France) in 2018.
-I was born and raised in the beautiful town of Segovia, in Spain.
+I’m Inés, a postdoctoral researcher at ASTRON in the Netherlands.
+My research centers on radio transients, specifically Fast Radio Bursts (FRBs), which are enigmatic astrophysical phenomena originating from distant galaxies, lasting only a few milliseconds, and detectable solely in radio waves.
+During my PhD, I used the Apertif radio telescope in the Netherlands, and the MeerKAT radio telescope (South Africa) as a Rubicon fellow at the University of Manchester, UK.
+Currently, as part of the Astroflash team, I continue my search for radio transients using LOFAR.
+I completed my PhD in November 2022 and earned my Master’s degree from the Université Paul Sabatier in Toulouse, France, in 2018.
+I grew up in the beautiful town of Segovia, Spain.
 Welcome to my website!

 Inés Pastor-Marazuela PhD in Astrophysics